Rehabilitating the Terreplein at Fort Wood

 What’s happening?

-The National Park Service has awarded a $22 million construction contract to make repairs to the historic fort that serves as the foundation for the Statue of Liberty and its pedestal.
+The National Park Service has begun construction on a $27.5 million project to make repairs to the historic fort that serves as the foundation for the Statue of Liberty and its pedestal.
 Funded by the Great American Outdoors Act (GAOA), the project will make drainage and safety improvements that will help preserve the structure and enhance accessibility for visitors.

 GAOA's National Parks and Public Land Legacy Restoration Fund, supported by revenue from energy development, provides the National Park Service with up to $1.3 billion per year for five years to make significant enhancements in national parks to ensure their preservation and provide opportunities for recreation, education and enjoyment for current and future visitors.
 GAOA, the Bipartisan Infrastructure Law and other construction funding sources are part of a concerted effort to address extensive maintenance and repair backlog in national parks.

-The primary goal of the project is to replace the stone walking surface of the terreplein at Fort Wood, which is a 50,000-square-foot pedestrian plaza at the base of the Statue of Liberty’s pedestal.
+The primary goal of the project is to improve visitor access and safety by replacing the stone walking surface of the terreplein at Fort Wood, which is a 50,000-square-foot pedestrian plaza at the base of the Statue of Liberty’s pedestal.
 Other elements of the project include repairing masonry and structural issues on the two exterior staircases at the base of the pedestal, performing structural repairs to interior utility rooms directly underneath the terreplein, installing a waterproof barrier to stop water intrusion into the fort, and correcting drainage issues.

 An aerial photograph of an island.
 The Statue of Liberty is standing on the front of the island with various buildings on the backside.